piskvorky/gensim/docs/src/install.rst

 Contact
 --------

-If you encounter problems or have any questions regarding `gensim`, please let us know by emailing at:
+If you encounter problems or have any questions regarding `gensim`, let me know at:

 >>> '@'.join(['radimrehurek', '.'.join(['seznam', 'cz'])])